dgroomes/stackoverflow-look-back/README.md

 ## Description

 I need to quickly browse and re-learn from questions I've up-voted in the past.
-This is a browser extension for doing that.
+This is a browser extension and search UI for doing that.
 See [Background](#background) for more information.

 **NOTE**: This was developed on macOS and for my own personal use.